nus-cs2103-AY2425S1/tp/docs/team/G_Y_Chan.md

 ---
   layout: default.md
-  title: "John Doe's Project Portfolio Page"
+  title: "Guan Yu's Project Portfolio Page"
 ---

-### Project: AddressBook Level 3
+### Project: ClubConnect

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+ClubConnect is a desktop address book application used to streamline the computing club's communication and organization.

+Given below are my contributions to the project.